 Humans love routine.
 Once we get into a pattern of behaviour it’s difficult to break it – we find routines comforting.
 They say variety is the spice of life, but deep down we love it when a plan comes together.

-Having surveyed thousands of employees, we have built up a real clear picture of when people are most likely to complete a survey.
-There are 3 key windows throughout the day that account for 85% of all survey responses.
-If you can create a communication plan to fit around these 3 windows, you are bound to improve your employee survey response rate.
+Having surveyed thousands of employees, we have built up a real clear picture of the best time to send surveys.
+There are three key windows throughout the day that account for 85% of all survey responses.
+If you can create a communication plan to fit around these three windows, you are bound to improve your employee survey response rate.

 Excuse me, do you have a moment for a quick question?